AliM972/X--game/README.md

 ```

 If using an IDE to run:
-1. Download the files and upload them into a project
+1. Download the files and open them in your IDE
 2. Pass in the required arguments in run configurations: <board-size> <shape-length> <depth>
 3. Run Play.java